weecology/lab-manual/Using-HiPerGator.md

+##Note
+Sometime between April 15 and June 15 2016 the hipergator will be switching to a new command system, which will replace things here like the qsub commands and $PBS_ references.
+See details [here](http://wiki.rc.ufl.edu/doc/PBS2SLURM_Command_Reference).
+I'll update this page accordingly when I work it out for myself. -Shawn

 ##Prerequisites
 * Hipergator usage is thru a Linux command line, so you should first become familiar with command line usage.
 A good tutorial is available at [Software Carpentry](http://swcarpentry.github.io/shell-novice/02-create.html).